0x0BSoD/WUpdaterCMD/README.md

 Builded in Visual Studio 2019

-Tested on Windows Server 2016
+Tested on Windows Server 2016 and Windows 10

 ```cmd
 Usage: WUpdateCMD.exe <option>